facugydeanso/MercadoPagoAPI/README.md

 # MercadoPagoAPI
-Implementation of a payment platform using Mercado Pago API for Checkout PRO Program
+Implementation of a payment platform using Node.js and Mercado Pago API for Checkout PRO Program